 Even if you can't spend your money immediately, it is helpful to know how much you have (or had) and how much is potentially available once all of those holds go away.
 So your bank provides other balances for you as well.

 If you want to double-check your bank's math, you can always balance your account yourself.
 In addition to helping you catch mistakes, it’s also a good way to track your spending and catch any identity theft before it gets out of hand.
 (You’re often protected from errors and fraud, but you need to act quickly to get the full protection available under federal law.)

 For the most part, you depend on your bank to release funds.
 However, there are ways to reduce the chances of your account running dry.

-Direct deposit gets money into your account quickly.
-If your employer still pays you with a check, sign up for electronic payments so that the money goes directly from your employer’s bank account to your bank account.
-You don’t need to wait on the check (especially if it goes through the mail), and you don’t need to go to the trouble of depositing the check.
+- Direct deposit: Receiving your paychecks this way gets money into your account quickly.
+If your employer still pays you with a paper check, sign up for electronic payments so that the money goes directly from your employer’s bank account to yours.
+That way you don’t need to wait on the check (especially if it goes through the mail), and you don’t need to go to the trouble of depositing it, either.
 As a bonus, the money might even hit your account a day or two before the checks are printed, and some banks offer same-day availability for those payments.

-Keep a buffer of cash in your account to protect you from unexpected expenses and delays.
-If you’re always “running on fumes,” you’re eventually going to have a problem.
-A small cash cushion can help you avoid problems.
-If that’s not possible, look into overdraft protection, but only sign up if you’re going to use it as a safety net – don’t make a habit out of paying those fees – and use a less expensive overdraft line of credit if possible.
+- Cash buffer: Keeping a cushion in your account can protect you from unexpected expenses and delays.
+A small cash buffer can help you avoid problems if a payment doesn't clear when you think it will, or your bank puts a larger-than-expected hold on your funds.
+If you can't manage a buffer, look into overdraft protection, but only sign up if you’re going to use it as a safety net—don’t make a habit out of paying overdraft fees.
+Use a less expensive overdraft line of credit if possible.